 KK!HR

-As per Section 73 of the Contract Act 1872, the compensation for any loss or damage caused due to a breach of a contract has to be that amount which naturally arose in the usual course of things from such breach, or which the parties knew, when they made the contract, to be likely to result from the breach of it.
+As per Section 73 of the Contract Act 1872, the compensation for any loss or damage caused due to a breach of a contract has to be that amount which naturally arose in the usual course of things from such breach, or which the parties knew when they made the contract to be likely to result from the breach of it.
 So when you have served nearly 23 out of the 24 months you were required, the compensation has to be proportionately reduced unless the mutual agreement is to the contrary.
-So, pl see the contract clause and make your submission accordingly.
+So, please see the contract clause and make your submission accordingly.

 From India, Mumbai